Windows don't last forever; the time will come when every home could do with some new windows.

 But many of us still live in homes with wooden windows, often cheaply manufactured and installed as part of an 'estate' build by workers skilled in other trades.

 Signs that windows are reaching the end of their lives are when they start to cost you money to repair and maintain.

-A string of bills for sealing up draughts and the soaring costs of heating, especially during the cold winter months, are a sure sign that your windows probably need replacing.
+A string of bills for sealing up draughts and the soaring heating costs, especially during the cold winter, are sure signs that your windows probably need replacing.

 But there are a few things to consider before placing an order for fitting replacement windows to your property.

 Apart from giving your home a new look, replacing windows can dramatically cut your energy bills.
 Double and triple-glazed windows may cost more initially, but they will soon start saving you money as your heating bills come down.
 Modern window frames are also much more efficient at retaining heat than old solid wooden frames.
 Even metal windows that are generally not very efficient at keeping in the heat can incorporate special cavities to improve their thermal performance.
 Establishing exactly what you want from your window before deciding on a replacement is essential.

 Removing the old window and replacing it with new can cause mess and inconvenience.
 Windows on south-facing walls may benefit from a clear low-E coating which will allow in the light while reflecting solar heat, helping to keep your rooms fresher in summer.
 Hopefully, your window installer will have plenty of experience and take proper precautions to cause as little trouble as possible.
 But you can still do things to help, and here are some pointers.
 Make sure that workers can transport materials to the site easily.
 Paths can be cleared of clutter, and outside areas made accessible.
 Workers may need room for ladders, bricks, cement and other materials.
 Installers will need space outside to place the old frame and somewhere to keep the replacements.
 Flowerbeds and lawns may need some protection if they are not to get trampled on.